-A newsletter is also sent home half termly to keep parents fully informed about the school, and they can also follow key school events and achievements on social media.
+A newsletter is also sent home half termly to keep parents fully informed about the school.

-We also arrange training for our parents that they have requested e.g. Makaton, Intensive Interaction, use of PECs, challenging behaviour, eating difficulties, sleep clinic, etc.
+We also arrange training for our parents that they have requested, recent training has included Makaton, Intensive Interaction, use of PECs, challenging behaviour, eating difficulties.